XRPLF/xrpl-dev-portal/gatewayd.md

 ![Gatewayd Architecture](img/gatewayd_architecture.png)

+### External Connector ###

+The external connector is a piece of custom code that ties Gatewayd to the outside system that is specific to you, the gateway operator.
+It might connect to your unique in-house banking system, or it might just be a script that monitors your PayPal account.
+As far as Gatewayd is concerned, it does not matter.

 The external connector has three tasks: submitting external deposits to gatewayd, monitoring gatewayd for outgoing withdrawals, and clearing outgoing withdrawals when finished.
 You can build a connector that handles those functions in a few different ways.
 Feel free to choose whichever suits your needs best:

 * You can build a process plugin in Javascript that runs as part of gatewayd.
-The [gatewayd Github project] maintains a list of existing plugins, including ones for existing payment networks.
+The [gatewayd Github organization](https://github.com/gatewayd/) maintains a list of existing plugins, including ones for existing payment networks.
 * You can build your own service that consumes [Gatewayd's REST API](#gatewayd-api).
 In that case, you'll use the [Record Deposit](#record-deposit), [List Pending Withdrawals](#list-pending-withdrawals), and [Clear Pending Withdrawal](#clear-pending-withdrawal) API methods.
 * You can access Gatewayd's database directly.
 This may be convenient if your existing software already manages SQL databases.
 You should have a good understanding of Gatewayd's [Data Models](#data-models) if you do this.